bbauska/Coursera-Bootstrap/readme.md

 With this we complete this exercise on navbar and breadcrumbs.

-This is a good time for you to do a git commit with the message \"navbar and breadcrumbs.\"
+This is a good time for you to do a git commit with the message "navbar and breadcrumbs."

-## Exercise (Instructions): Navbar and Breadcrumbs
+<h4>Exercise (Instructions): Navbar and Breadcrumbs</h4>

-### Objectives and Outcomes
+<h4>Objectives and Outcomes</h4>

 In this exercise, we will examine the navigation support that we can build into a web page using the Navbar in Bootstrap.
 At the end of this